COMPUTER IMPLEMENTED INVENTIONS

-It is true that, in this case, the term invention may make no sense since one of the recurring sentences in industrial property is that computer programs cannot be patented, or at least they cannot be patented in Europe.
-Should this generalization be true, the inventions in the field of computing that we refer to could not be patented.
-However, many of these inventions have indeed been patented; moreover, one or even several patents of invention have been granted to companies exclusively dedicated to programming software solutions.
+It is true that, in this case, the term invention may make no sense since one of the recurring sentences in industrial property is that computer programs cannot be patented as such, or at least they cannot be patented in Europe.
+However, many of these inventions have indeed been patented; moreover, several patents of invention have been granted to companies exclusively dedicated to programming software solutions.
 Why?
-Because these inventions solve a technical problem.
-Or, in other words, the inventions have a technical effect associated therewith which render them patentable.
+Because these inventions solve a technical problem and have a technical effect associated therewith which renders them patentable.

-Accordingly, a key aspect of the computer-implemented inventions is finding out what is the technical problem they solve since this determines whether it is patentable or not.
-In many cases, finding out this problem is not simple, and that is why it is convenient to seek advice as perhaps it may be possible to protect your software with a patent of invention instead of a software license.
+As a result, one of the most important aspects of computer-implemented innovations is determining what technical problem they solve, as this impacts whether they are patentable.
+Finding out what the problem is in many circumstances is difficult, which is why it is essential to seek help.
+It may be feasible to protect your software with a patent of invention rather than a software license.

-In BALDER we have several experts in the field of IT and telecommunications who have been in charge of the preparation and prosecution of many computer-implemented inventions.
-If you think that one of your software solutions or solutions with a large computational component could be patentable, contact us so that we may assist you and check whether it would be possible to apply for a patent of invention or, alternatively, which would be the best approach to protect your solutions.
+If you consider that one of your software solutions or solutions with a large computational component might be patentable, please feel free to contact us any time and we can help you determine whether you should apply for an invention patent or, alternatively, find the best way to protect your solutions.

 With the combined international experience of over two decades, we look forward to work with you.